openstack-archive/dragonflow/doc/source/readme.rst

-    HOST_IP <- The management IP address of the current node FIXED_RANGE <- The overlay network address and mask FIXED_NETWORK_SIZE <- Size of the overlay network NETWORK_GATEWAY <- Default gateway for the overlay netowrk FLOATING_RANGE <- Network address and range for Floating IP addresses (in the public network) Q_FLOATING_ALLOCATION_POOL <- range to allow allocation of floating IP from (within FLOATING_RANGE) PUBLIC_NETWORK_GATEWAY <- Default gateway for the public network
+    HOST_IP <- The management IP address of the current node FIXED_RANGE <- The overlay network address and mask FIXED_NETWORK_SIZE <- Size of the overlay network NETWORK_GATEWAY <- Default gateway for the overlay network FLOATING_RANGE <- Network address and range for Floating IP addresses (in the public network) Q_FLOATING_ALLOCATION_POOL <- range to allow allocation of floating IP from (within FLOATING_RANGE) PUBLIC_NETWORK_GATEWAY <- Default gateway for the public network